Freedom of the Press

 Economic Environment(0 = best, 30 = worst)

-The United Kingdom has a strong tradition of public broadcasting, and the British Broadcasting Corporation, although funded by the government, is editorially independent.
-Ownership of private media outlets is concentrated in the hands of a few large companies, including Rupert Murdoch’s News Corporation, and many of the private national newspapers remain aligned with political parties.
-Few commercial radio news stations exist, and the handful in operation are reportedly struggling financially.
+The United Kingdom has a strong tradition of public broadcasting, and the BBC, though publicly funded, is editorially independent.
+Ownership of private media outlets is concentrated in the hands of a few large companies, including U.S.-based News Corporation, and many of the national newspapers remain aligned with political parties.
+Few commercial news radio stations exist, and the handful in operation are reportedly struggling financially.
 There are several independent television news channels, including ITV and British Sky Broadcasting.

-More than 83 percent of the population accessed the internet without restriction in 2009.
+About 85 percent of the population accessed the internet in 2010.
 Authorities may monitor e-mail and other internet communications without judicial permission in the name of national security and “well-being.”
 However, surveillance must be approved by the home secretary, and there are departments in place to handle public complaints of abuse.
-To bring the country into compliance with European Union policy, a law that came into force in 2009 requires internet-service providers to retain usage records for one year.
+To bring the country into compliance with European Union policy, a 2009 law requires internet-service providers to retain usage records for one year.
+In November 2010, a London police officer requested the domain provider, without a court order, to close the Fitwatch website—which is focused on calling attention to police abuse and intimidation—as well as to suspend its internet protocol (IP) addresses and domain name for 12 months.
+The site was up and running again two days later, using a server hosted outside the United Kingdom.